VanHulleOne/SciSlice/README.md

 this program was to allow the user to independently adjust as many printing parameters as possible for the purpose of researching and characterizing each parameter's effect on a part's properties.
 These printing parameters can be changed between layers and even within sub-regions of a layer.
+The program cannot create support structure.

 SciSlice can tool path both STL files and pre-defined shapes.
 Executing RUN_ME.py with Python 3+ will display a GUI through which you can enter